indianajson/va-zone/README.md

 >Quite a few domains registered in the zone appear to be used exclusively for email addresses (neither the apex domain nor the `www` equivalent contained A or CNAME records) and no subdomain records appear to exist.

-## Methodology
+## Methodology & Special Thanks

 Research began with the Vatican City's two autonomous systems ([AS8978](https://bgp.he.net/AS8978) and [AS202865](https://bgp.he.net/AS202865)).
 Almost all Vatican City networks and servers operate within these two IP address blocks (with very few exceptions).
-In conjunction with research on the scope of the ccTLD over the past twenty years via Internet Archive we were able to construct a fairly robust map of the primary domains in the zone.
-From there subdomain enumeration was conducted on each valid apex domain through multiple public sources.
+With research on the scope of the ccTLD over the past twenty years obtained from <a href="https://github.com/internetarchive/" target="_blank"the Internet Archive</a> we were able to construct a fairly robust map of the primary domains in the zone.
+This project would have been impossible without <a href="https://github.com/caffix"> target="_blank">Caffix</a>'s <a href="https://github.com/OWASP/Amass" target="_blank">amass</a> project, which allowed us to perform subdomain enumeration on each valid apex domain automating what would have taking dozens of hours to complete by hand.
 Finally, DNS records for each valid domain and subdomain were collected into the final zone data presented above.

 ## Disclaimer